Hakanpaa scores to lead Hurricanes past Predators 3-1

 GETTING THEIR SHOTS

 The Hurricanes registered 24 first-period shots, marking their most in any period since Nov.
 21, 2018.

+“It’s probably one of the best periods I’ve seen ever,” Brind’Amour said.

 Slavin had five of the shots, equaling the most for any Carolina player in a period this season.

+“We were all over them from start to finish (of the period),” Nedeljkovic said.

 In two games this season, Carolina failed to produce 24 shots in a full game.
-In two others, they finished with 24 shots.
+In two others, the Hurricanes finished with 24 shots.

 Nashville ended up with 20 shots in Thursday night’s meeting with the Hurricanes.